datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 Optional Fields (the more you describe your dataset, the wider the reach):

 - Keyword(s) : Descriptive words that may help others discover your dataset.
-Dash recommends that you determine whether your discipline has an existing controlled vocabulary from which to choose your keywords.
+We recommend that you determine whether your discipline has an existing controlled vocabulary from which to choose your keywords.
 Please enter as many keywords as applicable
 - Abstract : An abstract or general description of the dataset
 - Methods : Any technical or methodological information that may help others to understand how the data were generated
 - Usage Notes : Any technical or methodological information that may help others determine how the data may be properly reused